gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 ![image5](./img/image5.png)
 <a name = "figure-5"></a>
 ##### Figure 5.
-Illustration of segment-based processing: The squares in the picture represent segments.
+Illustration of segment-based processing.
+The squares in the picture represent segments.
 Light yellow segments have already been processed.
 Dark yellow segments are being processed in a parallel manner.

 ## Inter-process data and control management